theo-armour/ucsf2/pookeepon-go/README.md

 * Load 'sintel.ogv' video and apply as a texture to all six organs
 * Warnings: Plays sound.
 May not work in mobile device browsers
+* Slight variation of R4

 ### [PooKeepOn-Go R5]( https://theo-armour.github.io/ucsf2/pookeepon-go/pookeepon-go-r5.html )

 * Load and apply six different individual images - see below - as textures to each of the six organs
+* Slight variation of R4

 ![]( https://jaanga.github.io/cookbook/textures/im1.jpg =100x* )
 ![]( https://jaanga.github.io/cookbook/textures/im3.jpg =100x* )